 Pathways to choosing the right tool

-To help you select which tool is most appropriate for your planned outreach activity we have prepared an overview table at the end of this section
+To help you select which tool is most appropriate for your planned outreach activity we have put together a set of interactive tables comparing their features.

 - Response type e.g. online, written, verbal and